inoerp/inoERP/README.md

 == Auto Installation ==

 1. Upload all the files into the web server
+2. If using Apache then enable mod_rewrite module before you proceed further
-2. Open the index.php /or install.php page and follow the simple 4 steps installation process (mySQL user should have all the privileges equivalent to root a user  to create views.
+3. Open the index.php /or install.php page and follow the simple 4 steps installation process (mySQL user should have all the privileges equivalent to root a user  to create views.
 You can change to a lesser privileged user after installation by changing the username & password @ include\basics\dbsettings.inc)
-3. Login in to the application using user id /password - admin/admin
+4. Login in to the application using user id /password - admin/admin

 == Manual Installation ==